daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 });
 {% endhighlight %}

-The first route hasn't changed.
-It is in fact the same as `routes/index.js`, but I have included it here for the sake of consistency of keeping everything self-contained inside `app.js`.
-You may even delete the **routes** folder and remove `var routes` and `var user` require statements.

 Our `GET /login` route simply renders a page.
 When the login operation completes, `user` will be assigned to `req.user`.
 To check if user is signed-in or not, inside templates, we have to pass `{ user: req.user }` explicitly.
 For instance, you may want to display **Login** and **Create Account** links to guests and **Logout** link to authenticated users.

 We will come back to that in a moment, but for now let's create a login template.
 Inside the **views** folder create `login.jade` with the following